 Blind Brook offers a wide range of fine, performing, and practical arts.
 All students study Music and Art, Family and Consumer Science, Computers and Educational Technology that emphasizes the relationship between science, technology, engineering, and mathematics.
 The majority of our students opt to perform in our grade level bands, and chorus.
 Motivated students pursue additional performance opportunities in our Jazz Band, and various ensembles that feature the flute, clarinet, and piano.
 Many of our students are honored with induction into "All State" and "All County" bands and choruses.

 Fitness and wellness are emphasized in our health and physical education program and supplemented with interscholastic "modified" sports in soccer, football, cross country, basketball, baseball, softball, lacrosse, volleyball, spring track, and tennis.
 Additional extra-curricula activities include the school newspaper, yearbook, Destination Imagination, forensics, student council, service club, drama club, an annual musical production, and digital media club.
-This past year a Destination Imagination team received national attention when they broke a Guinness World Record and earned $5000 for the local food bank in the process.
 Students are encouraged to advocate for their special interests and procedures are in place to help students establish new clubs and organizations.
-This year we hope to initiate a student-run school store!

 The Blind Brook community is blessed with a supportive Board of Education, an active and involved Parent Teacher School Association, and the guidance of the Shared Decision Making Committee.
 Together we strive to meet the academic, social, and emotional needs of our adolescent learners in an environment framed by trust and respect.

 We are delighted by your interest in our school and community.
 Please feel free to contact us for further information and follow our web page for up to date news and events.

 Assistant Principal - Fredericka Butler